 4-3-3: LICENSE AND FEE REQUIREMENTS:

 A. License and Certificate Of Ownership Required: The owner or custodian shall obtain a license and certificate of ownership for every dog owned by him or in his custody which has reached the age of six (6) months.
 A photo of each dog licensed will be required at the time of licensing.
 A maximum of five (5) dogs will be allowed per residence.
+No person may own or harbor a pit bull breed of dog.

 B. City Office Licensing Authority: The license granting authority in the city shall be the Downey city office.